sBaydin/CPM/README.md

 Known failures:

 It makes errors in some of the Free Slack values when calculating.
 I would appreciate if there are friends who can help me with this issue.

+Please ask if you don't understand somewhere.
+Some parts may not be understood because the explanations are written in Turkish.